Cornell-MAE-UG/fa25-portfolio-margaretg5/_projects/3270 Final Project.md

 ## Strain Gauge Selection

 Using a half bridge strain gauge with dimensions of 0.126 x 0.122in, which is a common form factor for general purpose strain gauges at the sensitivity needed.
-These dimensions fir easily onto the torque wrench so they are able to be used for this application.
+These dimensions fit easily onto the torque wrench so they are able to be used for this application.